 However, paint does occasionally get on windows.
 This is easy to clean off if the paint has not dried.
-Often it can be wiped away, perhaps with the aid of thinner for oil paint or water for water based paints.
+Often it can be wiped away, perhaps with the aid of thinner oil paint or water for water-based paints.
 Occasionally paint will dry out on glass before it can be cleaned off.
 This is a nuisance, but it can be dealt with.

 - Wet the window with warm soapy water.
 This will soften the paint.
 You may need to reapply the soapy water several times.